WhiteGoose506/Data_Analyst_Portfolio/Market_Job_Analysis/README.md

 ---

-# Question 5: Optimal skill based on in-demand skill and highest pay for a data analyst(remote)
+# 5th Question: Optimal skill based on in-demand skill and highest pay for a data analyst(remote)
 ```sql
 WITH high_demand AS (
     SELECT